SMPTE/st2067-71/README.md

 Public CD of SMPTE ST 2067-71 - Interoperable Master Format – Mapping VC-6 into IMF

-Public Committee Draft was approved March 9, 2022 and posted to GitHub on [DATE]
+Public Committee Draft was approved March 9, 2022 and posted to GitHub on March 11, 2023.

 This material is work under development and shall not be referred to as a SMPTE Standard, Recommended Practice, or Engineering Guideline.
 It is distributed for review and comment; distribution does not constitute publication.